All Episodes

 About three people out of an audience of 200 or 300 have not heard about it.

-There's been a mass education process that's gone on for years.
+There's been a mass education process.

-Today, there is little skepticism except for some of the details.
+And today, there is little skepticism except for some of the details.

-At that time, many people were skeptical of the entire project.
+At that time, many people were skeptical of the entire Project.

-And for that matter, I might say, in the scientific community, I still have a number of detractors who don't believe it, or at least that's their official line.
+And for that matter, I might say in the scientific community, I still have a number of detractors who don't believe it, or at least that's their official line.

 I'm sure you do.

-Given the details, and you've given us a lot of very serious details this morning, could somebody with enough money and interest in doing it Yes.
+Al, here's a question for you: given the details, and you've given us a lot of very serious details this morning, could somebody with enough money and interest in doing it build a time machine?

 Actually, the approach to building a time machine is much simpler than most people think.